 DP15392 Does lasting behavior change require knowledge change?
 Evidence from savings interventions for young adults

-Is financial knowledge change necessary for lasting savings behavior change?
-Or, akin to the canonical Friedman billiards player, can behavior persist "as if" such knowledge is held?
+Is financial knowledge change necessary for lasting behavior change?
+Or, akin to Friedman’s billiard player, can behavior persist 'as if' such knowledge is held?
 We randomize 240 Ugandan young-adult clubs to financial education, savings account access, both, or neither.
-Each education arm, but not the account-only arm, increases financial knowledge and trust in banks at one-year.
-But at five-years the knowledge effects disappear, and the trust effects diminish.
-Savings activity, wealth, and income increase at both one-year and five-years for all treatment arms, suggesting that knowledge change is unnecessary for lasting impacts on behavior and outcomes.
+Each education arm, but not the account-only arm, increases members’ financial knowledge and trust at one-year.
+At five-years, knowledge effects essentially disappear and trust effects weaken.
+However, savings, wealth and income increase for each treatment at both one and five years, suggesting multiple viable paths to statistically indistinguishable average outcomes and that textbook knowledge change is unnecessary for lasting impacts.